SocialGouv/revu/README.md

 - `start_side`: Set to 'RIGHT' for consistency

 The cleanup system intelligently handles multi-line comments by checking that all lines in the range (start_line to line) are still present in the current diff before preserving the comment.

+## SEARCH/REPLACE Block System

+Revu uses an advanced SEARCH/REPLACE block system for providing precise code suggestions that can be directly applied to files.
+This system ensures maximum accuracy and reliability by using exact pattern matching.

+### How It Works

+Instead of simple text suggestions, Revu now provides structured SEARCH/REPLACE blocks that:

+1. **Exact Matching**: Search for code with character-for-character precision
+2. **Pattern Recognition**: Identify exact code patterns in the file
+3. **Smart Positioning**: Automatically determine precise line ranges for suggestions
+4. **GitHub Integration**: Generate proper GitHub suggestion blocks that can be applied with one click

+### Key Benefits

+- **Higher Accuracy**: Eliminates ambiguity in code suggestions
+- **One-Click Application**: GitHub users can apply suggestions directly from the PR interface
+- **Precise Targeting**: Comments are positioned exactly where the code changes should occur
+- **Error Prevention**: Failed matches fall back gracefully to original comment positioning
+- **Better Context**: Shows only the relevant code that needs to change

 ## CLI Usage for Testing